The-Blooket-Hacks/Blooket-Hacks/README.md

   <p align="center">
    Welcome to the first repository with fully unobfuscated, working hacks.
-   I will strive to only provide unobfuscated versions, so that people know what is in it.
+   We will strive to only provide unobfuscated versions, so that people know what is in it.
    <i>Please do not market it as your own, and make copies private please.</i>
-   I have based some of these off other peoples', with some edits to improve it.
+   We have based some of these off other peoples', with some edits to improve it.
     <br />
     <br />
     <a href="#list-hacks">View Hacks</a>